 A pale, watery color palette and frameless glass shower create an airy feeling in this narrow, but efficiently designed bathroom.
 A tall window is another key design element, flooding the space with light and making it feel larger than it really is.

-Designer and House & Home alum Cameron MacNeil juxtaposed a range of materials in this Toronto bathroom.
+House & Home alum Cameron MacNeil juxtaposed a range of materials in this Toronto bathroom.
 Matte concrete floor tile, porcelain shower tile, brushed-bronze fixtures and a mirrored makeup station come together beautifully for an eclectic look.

 A pair of handsome walnut vanities and an elegant stand-alone bathtub make an elegant impression in this principal ensuite designed by James McIntyre, while a wall of drapery-free windows has an eye-opening effect.